Unretired and rehired

 Raising a family is equally the most rewarding and demanding of all jobs.
 So once the kids have flown the nest to start their own brood, many people can pursue other interests or hobbies because their time is their own again, right?

-Well, not quite, because many grandparents find themselves taking up important caring roles for the youngest members of the family.
+Well, not quite: many grandparents find themselves taking up important caring roles for the youngest members of the family.

 Most often, they do it to support parents’ work.
-Grandparents’ desire to connect and build relationships with grandchildren and family was fundamental to them taking on this childcare.
+Grandparents’ desire to connect and build relationships with grandchildren and family was also fundamental to taking on childcare.

-Providing childcare was typically a positive experience for grandparents (97% reported they enjoy providing the care).
+Providing childcare was typically a positive experience for grandparents (97% reported they enjoy it).
 Caring for grandchildren was seen to be centred on family relationships and connections.
-Even when child care was reported to be tiring, some also found it energising.
+Even when childcare was reported to be tiring, some also found it energising.

 However, there was strong disagreement that grandparents were resentful about being asked or expected to care for their grandchildren.